Author: Dr Peggy Chen MB ChB, Dermatology Registrar, Waikato Hospital, Hamilton, New Zealand, 2013.

 It has been associated in some patients with ketotic states associated with diabetes, fasting and post-bariatric surgery

-Prurigo pigmentosa has been described in people of all ages, gender and ethnicities.
+Prurigo pigmentosa has been described in people of all ages, sex and ethnicities.
 However, it is more common amongst Asians, particularly young women.
 Women are affected twice as commonly as men.

 In some patients, prurigo pigmentosa has been associated with systemic diseases such as Sjogren syndrome, and eating disorders such as anorexia nervosa.
 It has also been described in people with atopy, as well as in pregnancy.